Educational Interiors Showcase – Submission Guidelines

 When you enter the Educational Interiors Showcase, you choose how many pages you want dedicated to your project in the August issue of AS&U. Consider how you want to invest in exposure for the school/university and how much of the project additional pages let you show.
 Additional pages let you include a quote you provide from the school, bigger photos, a longer project description, and allow readers to see all aspects of the design.
 Multi-page layouts also have double the images in the SchoolDesigns.com gallery.

 Typical Page Layouts:

 |1 Page||4-5 photos||100-175 words||No||No*|

 |3 Pages||12-15 photos||300-400 words||Yes||Yes|

 |4 Pages||15-18 photos||400-450 words||Yes||Yes|

-*Free print-ready PDF of your pages from the Educational Interiors Showcase issue when you enter more than one project or choose a two-page layout for your project.
+*Receive a free print-ready PDF of your pages from the Educational Interiors Showcase issue when you enter more than one project or choose a two-page layout for your project.
 Print, post, and share with the school/university.
 This multi-page PDF offer is the only way to receive project page PDFs.

 Complimentary plaque(s) are provided to all firms chosen for publication.

-Receive five complimentary issues (a $50 value) for each project published in the 2020 AS&U Educational Interiors Showcase.
+Receive five complimentary issues for each project published in the 2023 AS&U Educational Interiors Showcase.